jenumerables/jenumerables/README.md

 # 👋 Hi, I’m @jenumerables

-- 🌱 I’m currently studying for M.S.
-Data Analytics & growing my skills.
+- 🌱 WGU M.S.
+Data Analytics | DBA | Analytics Engineering

 <!---
 jenumerables/jenumerables is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.